lefty01/esp32-morphing-clock/README.md

 * allow (log) scrolling messages on display
   checkout: ScrollingTextMatrixTelegram

+* get tiny font *if not already available here!??) from eg. MorphingClockRemix github

 You can find the "components" for the project here:
 * The full source code is [here](code/)  - requires PlatformIO!
 * The schematics for the PCB used is [here](pcb/)